KxSystems/docs/docs/ref/dotq.md

 (Since V3.4)

 Reads `z`-sized lumps of complete `"\n"` delimited records from a pipe and applies a function to each record.
-This enables you to implement a streaming algorithm for various purposes such as converting a large compressed CSV file into an on-disk KDB-X database without holding the data in memory all at once or using disk space required for the uncompressed file.
+This enables you to implement a streaming algorithm for various purposes such as converting a large compressed CSV file into an on-disk kdb+ database without holding the data in memory all at once or using disk space required for the uncompressed file.

 [Streaming data from named pipes](../how_to/io_and_communication/named-pipes.md#stream-and-process-data-from-a-pipe)